nus-cs2103-AY2021S2/ip/docs/README.md

 ### Feature 8: Sort

-Sorts all the task by lexicographical ordering.
+Sorts all the task in the task list by lexicographical ordering.

 ### Usage